 Look for ways to increase your eligibility

 Bankruptcy and foreclosure don’t disqualify you from getting a VA loan in many cases.
 But you still need to establish a good credit history and meet financial and income standards to get approved.
-If you are in a waiting period for loan eligibility, work to establish a history of paying your current bills in full and on time.
+If you are in a waiting period for VA loan eligibility, work to establish a history of paying your current bills in full and on time.
 Also check your credit report for errors and work to correct any you find.
 This may improve your chances of qualifying.